 Under these circumstances, you will most likely need to file a claim which follows the requirements of the New Jersey Tort Claims Act.

-What Is the NJ Tort Claims Act?
+What Is the New Jersey Tort Claims Act?

 The New Jersey Tort Claims Act found at N.J.S.A59:2-2, is a law that requires an individual with a potential claim against a public entity or their employees to file such a claim within 90 days of the alleged incident.